 Another feature of the hamlets located within Elma is that most had, and often still have, Fire Companies which serve the hamlet.
 The geographic area served may be larger than the hamlet itself, e.g., today the Spring Brook Fire Company serves a large area, which includes much of Elma Center.

-This webpage has some concise histories on these unique hamlets.
+This webpage will have some concise histories on these unique hamlets.
 Having so many hamlets in a small town such as Elma makes our town quite unique.

-Work on the webpage is pending; thank you for your patience.
+Work on the webpage is in process; thank you for your patience.